-PGiA supports system and school leaders to create a culture of continuous feedback, establish formal processes for review and set aside time for the individual and peer reflective processes.
+PGiA supports system and school leaders to create a culture of continuous feedback, establish formal processes for review and for individual and peer reflection.

 Personal and professional growth is a shared responsibility and as such there are four roles that make PGiA a successful growth model.
 Click to explore how the roles intersect to support the development of the individual.

 The research and policy documentation that underpins Sydney Catholic Schools approach to performance growth:

 AITSL InSights.
 Riley, P (2013) Literature review: Learning leaders matter.